 The simplified drawing below is labeled to make it easy to identify MTB's main features.
-At this point neither the power or network control jumpers should be installed.
 We will start by installing three AAA batteries in the holder paying attention to battery polarity.

-Figure 11 - MTB Components
+Figure 10 - MTB Components

 Baseline Calibration

 First, we need to run a baseline calibration to compensate for process variations in the PIC microcontroller: